Dosage Form: capsule

 Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
 Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed 4000 milligrams per day, and often involve more than one acetaminophen containing product.

-Butalbital, Acetaminophen, and Caffeine is supplied in capsule form for oral administration.
-Each capsule contains:
+Butalbital, Acetaminophen and Caffeine Capsules, USP are supplied in hard-gelatin capsule form for oral administration.

-Butalbital (5-allyl-5-isobutylbarbituric acid), a white, odorless, crystalline powder having a slightly bitter taste, is a short to intermediate-acting barbiturate.
+Butalbital (5-allyl-5-isobutylbarbituric acid), is a short to intermediate-acting barbiturate of molecular weight 224.26.
 It has the following structural formula:

-Acetaminophen (4´-hydroxyacetanilide), a slightly bitter, white, odorless, crystalline powder, is a non-opiate, non-salicylate analgesic and antipyretic.
+Acetaminophen (4´-hydroxyacetanilide), is a non-opiate, non-salicylate analgesic and antipyretic of molecular weight 151.16.
 It has the following structural formula:

-Caffeine (1,3,7,-trimethylxanthine), a bitter, white crystalline powder or white-glistening needles, is a central nervous system stimulant.
+Caffeine (1,3,7-trimethylxanthine), is a central nervous system stimulant of molecular weight 194.19.
 It has the following structural formula:

 This combination drug product is intended as a treatment for tension headache.